Belhaven University: History

 The school opened in the residence of Colonel Jones S. Hamilton, a Confederate veteran who became a millionaire after the war through investments in railroads run by convicts he leased.
 The school took the name Belhaven in honor of Hamilton's mansion, which was named after his ancestral home in Scotland.

+It was established in 1883 from the merger of Mississippi Synodical College and McComb Female Institute.
+Dr. Lewis Fitzhugh was president.

+J. R. Preston acquired the school and served as its president until it was destroyed by a fire in 1910.
+He went on to serve as superintendent of schools in Mississippi.

-In 1921, the Reverend Guy T. Gillespie of Lexington, Mississippi, began a 33-year presidency during which Belhaven was first accredited, an endowment fund begun, and scholarships made available.
-In 1939, Belhaven was merged with the Mississippi Synodical College, a college in Holly Springs, Mississippi which had been opened in 1883.
-This date was adopted by the Board of Trustees as the official founding date of Belhaven as it represented the oldest founding date of all of the institutions which were eventually absorbed into the college.
+In 1921, Guy T. Gillespie of Lexington, Mississippi, began a 33-year presidency during which Belhaven was first accredited, an endowment fund begun, and scholarships made available.
+In 1939, Belhaven was merged with the Mississippi Synodical College, a college in Holly Springs, Mississippi that opened in 1883.
+This date was adopted by the board of trustees as the official founding date of Belhaven as it represented the oldest founding date of all of the institutions which were eventually absorbed into the college.

 A major fire devastated the college on August 9, 1927, when lightning struck the school's only building.
 The columns that stand in the middle of campus are the approximate site of the fire.
 Today, Fitzhugh and Preston Halls are the remnants of the main building destroyed in the fire.

-In 1954, the Board of Trustees voted to allow the enrollment of male students, making Belhaven a fully co-educational institution.
+In 1954, the board of trustees voted to allow the enrollment of male students, making Belhaven a fully co-educational institution.
 The school added men's basketball and men's tennis as intercollegiate sports in 1956.
-Dr. McFerran Crowe succeeded Gillespie as president and over the next six years he expanded and upgraded the faculty, while also reorganizing and modernizing business operations.
+McFerran Crowe succeeded Gillespie as president and over the next six years he expanded and upgraded the faculty, while also reorganizing and modernizing business operations.
 The first singing Christmas tree in the world debuted at Belhaven in 1933.